Veliashvilii/LeetCodeSolutionsWithSwift/0125-Valid-Palindrome/Documentation.docc/Documentation.md

 3. **Memory Allocation**:
     - Creating new strings during the regex operation (filtered string) adds to memory allocation overhead, which can slow down performance for large strings.

-Okay, I think everything is now clear. **The main
+Okay, I think everything is now clear.

  reason for the performance difference is due to overhead in regex processing and extra passes through the input.** If the input is large, regex can be significantly slower.